Wine caves and billionaires: Buttigieg under fire over fundraising at Democratic debate

 “If President Trump thinks he should not be impeached, he should be not scared to put forward his own witnesses,” Klobuchar said.
 “The president is not king in America.
 The law is king.”

 The candidates acknowledged that the American public is split over impeachment, with Republicans largely opposing it and Democrats favoring it.
 But they said it is a fundamental question of right and wrong.
-The candidates said they would try to convince the public of Trump’s unsuitability for the office.

 “We have to prosecute the case against him, and that means we need a candidate for president who can draw the sharpest distinction,” said Warren, who will serve as a juror in the Senate trial.